horizonx-tech/chainsight-cli/docs/index.md

   <PROJECT_NAME>  Specifies the name of the project to create

 Options:
-      --no-samples  Skip generation of sample component manifests [short aliases: n] -v, --verbose...
+      --example <EXAMPLE>  Specifies the path of the project example in chainsight-showcase to use -v, --verbose...
 Displays detailed information about operations. -vv will generate a very large number of messages and can affect performance
-  -q, --quiet...
+      --no-samples         Skip generation of sample component manifests [short aliases: n] -q, --quiet...
 Suppresses informational messages. -qq limits to errors only; -qqqq disables them all -h, --help               Print help
 ```

 ## csx add